 - Assess the new brand’s legacy value within the supply chain.
 Are their products reputable?
 Do they perform well?
 Will they perform better as a result of the acquisition or merger?

 - Is the introduced brand considered an industry thought leader?
 Do people look to that company for tribal knowledge?
 Do you need to preserve its brand recognition to ensure confidence in their customer base?

 - You are inheriting all of the acquired brand’s customers.
 How do they prefer to communicate?
 Do you have similar styles, processes, and channels for communication?
 How will you meld these and create messaging that will not alienate any customers on either side of the merger?

-As you run through the concerns listed above, the direction to take your branding will become clearer.
+As you run through the concerns listed above—many elements that comprise a more comprehensive brand development process—the direction to take with your branding will become clearer.
 Obviously, if you already have a powerful brand that is easily recognizable to your customers and prospects, don’t make any major changes—in this case, reworking some of your messaging should be enough to communicate the value of the merger or acquisition.

 However, if the brand you took over has far stronger market positioning than yours, it may best to use their branding going forward.
 When both brands present unique benefits, then a dual branded effort—or presenting distinct divisions of your business—could be the best option.
 Regardless of how you choose to incorporate the new company into your branding, remember to consider all your customers’ (old and newly acquired) needs when designing any updates.